AdithyaSrivastava01/Agentic_patterns/README.md

 An example of how to create a custom tool and bind it to a Tool Agent.

 First, let's create the tool.
-In this case, I'll be creating a tool for interacting with Hacker News.
+In this case, We'll be creating a tool for interacting with Hacker News.
 To define a tool, we just need to decorate the Python function with the `@tool`decorator.

 ```python
 import json